A Skin Care Expert Says You Should Stop Using These Products During Allergy Season

-According to skin-care expert and Clarisonic co-founder Dr. Robb, ingredients in our skin-care products may be responsible for these changes and cause unexpected reactions.
-In an email conversation with HelloGiggles, Dr. Robb said:
+According to skin care expert and Clarisonic co-founder Dr. Robb Akridge, ingredients in our skincare products may be responsible for these changes and cause unexpected reactions.

-These include essential oils (say it ain’t so!), fruit extracts, and fragrances.
-And believe it or not, this could be due to constant exposure over time.
+Certain beauty-product ingredients, such as essential oils, fruit extracts, and fragrances that may be harmless during non-allergy seasons could cause problems for our skin.
+Believe it or not, this could be due to constant exposure over time.

-"You eat lavender ice cream, you have fresh lavender flowers in your house, you put lavender oil on your pillows to calm you, and you apply a lavender-scented moisturizer," Dr. Robb told HG.
-“As a result, with multiple means of exposure, your body becomes suspicious."
+"You eat lavender ice cream, you have fresh lavender flowers in your house, you put lavender oil on your pillows to calm you, and you apply a lavender-scented moisturizer," Dr. Akridge told HelloGiggles.
+"As a result, with multiple means of exposure, your body becomes suspicious."

 In addition to such "suspicion," it could also be the complexity of the ingredients that's causing skin irritation.

-Dr. Robb says yes, since our systems are on high alert this time of year.
-He suggests using a gentle moisturizer with a formula that supports your skin type.
-Affordable options he recommends are trusted faves like Cetaphil Moisturizing Cream and Neutrogena Oil-Free Moisturizer.
+Swap your skincare products for gentle formulas and tools during allergy season to alleviate irritation.
+Dr. Akridge suggests using a gentle moisturizer with a formula that supports your skin type.
+Affordable options he recommends are trusted faves such as the Cetaphil Moisturizing Lotion and Neutrogena Oil-Free Moisturizer.

 As for whether seasonal allergies can cause breakouts, we have great news: they don't.
 Acne is typically not linked to seasonal allergies.